 As DuckDuckGo believes these are privacy risks, it has resorted to the rather aggressive approach of blocking Google login messages, never giving users the option to accept the option or not.

-DuckDuckGo's new feature won't cause problems for those who use Google to sign in to websites, as this method is still available on the connected platforms' sign-in pages.
+DuckDuckGo's new feature won't cause to those who use Google to sign in to websites, as this method is still available on the sign-in pages of the connected platforms.
 However, the annoying pop-up will not appear.